 Kiwassa Neighbourhood House is located in East Vancouver.
 The organization is run by the community and all activities are open to everyone without barriers.
 Earlier this year they became a Sanctuary Site, meaning that people have Access Without Fear.

 Kiwassa is a multi-serving organization that addresses complex issues and has programs for all ages, backgrounds and needs.

 Q: What is your organization’s purpose?

 To cultivate opportunities with people and partners to build a socially just, resilient, and connected community. and connected community.

 Q: What resources or services does your organization provide specifically for refugee claimants?

-Q: What is a success you’ve had through your work with refugee claimants?
+What is an example of a success you’ve had through your work with refugee claimants?

-Q: Anything else you’d like us to highlight about QMUNITY?
+Is there anything else you’d like us to highlight?

 Kiwassa also works within the area of domestic violence prevention, providing programs and training to both men and women to avoid and recognize the issue.